heh9/rollotf/README.md

 ## 💡 How it works

-First step is to partition the instances in cycles
+The first step is to partition the instances into cycles

 ```python
 partition, resource = 2, [ 'node-1', 'node-2', 'node-3', 'node-4', 'node-5' ]